SoCallMeAstro/fivem-auto-restart/README.md

 After you add the password, and restart you server you can then, Ctrl + Shift + P to open the command pallet, and select "Connect to FiveM Server", enter whatever password you have in your server.cfg.

+If you find an issue, or need any assistance please feel free to join discord: https://discord.gg/R9cpRtR7WM

 **Enjoy!**